 Citibank Ultima Credit Card

-A premium points credit card by Citibank earning 5 points per USD on international spend and 2.5 points per USD elsewhere.
+A premium credit card by Citibank earning up to 5 points per USD on international spend and 2.5 points per USD elsewhere.

 AED 3,150.00